meharkp7/Ai-Call-Agent/README.md

 1. Twilio Account:

     Sign up for a Twilio account and Obtaining Account SID, Auth Token, and Twilio Phone Number.

 2. CRM Data Processing :

- The CRM_Data.csv file contains customer details such as: Name, Phone No. and their Status
+    The CRM_Data.csv file contains customer details such as: Name, Phone No. and their Status.
 The code prioritizes the customers on the basis of their priority and initiates a call with them in that order starting from those with status : Hot followed by Warm and then Cold.

 3. Outbound Calls

     The call_customer() function uses the Twilio API to make calls:

 4. Dynamic Voice Responses

     The twiml_response.py file is a Flask app that generates TwiML for voice interactions.
 When Twilio requests the URL during a call, the Flask app provides the necessary instructions:

 # 2. Call Initialization:

     Trigger the AI to initiate the call to the selected customer.
 Ensure the system is capable of connecting and establishing the call effectively.

 # 3. Voice Input:

     The user clicks a button to start the speech recognition, and the system listens for customer input.

 # 4. Intent Recognition:

     The speech input is analyzed, and the intent is matched with predefined phrases such as greetings, inquiries, or goodbyes.

 # 5.Generate Response:

     Based on the identified intent, a predefined response is selected and converted into speech.

 # 6. Speech Output:

     The generated response is spoken back to the user through the Speech Synthesis API.

 # 7. Continue the Dialogue: